-The flavor takes time to develop, as the article goes on to explain: From time to time, they are uncovered to expose the mixture to direct, hot sunshine, which helps to ‘digest’ the fish and turn them into fluid.
+The flavor takes time to develop, as the article goes on to explain: From time to time, they are uncovered to expose the mixture to direct, hot sunshine, which helps to ‘digest’ the fish and turn it into a fluid.
 Periodic ‘sunning’ produces a superior fragrant fish sauce with a clear, reddish-brown color.
 Eventually, the liquid is removed from the jars, preferably through a spigot on the bottom so that it passes through the layers of fish remains.
 Any sediment is removed and the filtered fish sauce is transferred to clean jars and allowed to air in the sun for a couple of weeks to dissipate the strong fishy odor.
 It is then ready for bottling.
-The finished product is 100-percent, top-grade, genuine fish sauce.
+The finished product is 100 percent, top-grade, genuine fish sauce.

-The grading process depends greatly upon how the fish sauce was made: Second- and third-grade fish sauces are made by adding salt water to cover the fish remains, leaving them for 2-3 months each time, then filtering before bottling.
-Finally, the fish remains are boiled with salt water, then strained out and discarded, to produce the lowest grade fish sauce; or they may be added to other fish remains from the first fermentation in the process of making second-grade sauce.
+The grading process depends greatly upon how the fish sauce was made: Second- and third-grade fish sauces are made by adding salt water to cover the fish remains, leaving them for 2 to 3 months each time, then filtering before bottling.
+Finally, the fish remains are boiled with saltwater, then strained out and discarded, to produce the lowest grade fish sauce; or they may be added to other fish remains from the first fermentation in the process of making a second-grade sauce.
 Because the flavor is substantially reduced with each fermentation, top-grade fish sauce is frequently added to the lower grades to improve their flavor.
 In practice, few manufacturers market top-grade fish sauce, mixing it with second and third-grade sauces instead in order to produce larger quantities that can still qualify as genuine fish sauce.